pantheon-systems/documentation/source/content/guides/quicksilver/02-install-script.md

 <Alert title="Note" type="info">

-You should only use WP-CFM to write changes to code in Dev and Multidev environments, where the code base is writable.
+Only use WP-CFM to write changes to code in Dev and Multidev environments, where the code base is writable.
 Cloning databases between environments before saving WP-CFM bundles can result in loss of data.

 </Alert>

 ### New Relic Custom Apdex T Values Multidev Environments

 Use the [Pantheon New Relic Apdex T Values repository](https://github.com/pantheon-quicksilver/new-relic-apdex-t) to set custom T values for Multidev environments.
 Each environment will use the default values of 0.5 and 7 for your server and browser, respectively, if you don't set a custom value.

 ### New Relic Deploy Markers